spiral/docs/core/controllers.md

     }
 }
 ```
-> **Attention:** Action parameters can be combined with IoC, however controller will always prefer
+> **Attention:** Action parameters can be combined with IoC.
+However, controller prefers
 parameter over injection.

 ```php